Skip to content

 • Docker connection (local or remote socket)

-• Predefined field set (cannot be customized)
+• Predefined column set (cannot be customized)

 Limitations:

-• Field list is fixed
+• Column list is fixed

-• No field customization
+• No column customization

 Sources act as independent RBAC entities, allowing fine-grained access control: